In general, companies that allow employees to work remotely see higher levels of productivity and engagement.

 4) Communicate Regularly

-Regular communication with your team members helps you to establish a genuine relationship with them.
+Regular and effective communication with your team members helps you to establish a genuine relationship with them.
 This, in turn, can help them to feel more motivated and can increase employee engagement.
 If they know and feel connected to higher-ups within the company, they may feel a greater sense of responsibility and will have an easier time staying focused on their goals.

 You should also consider doing an annual or quarterly employee engagement survey.